CMSC 435/634: Introduction to Computer Graphics

 Instructor: Dr. Penny Rheingans ( rheingan AT cs.umbc.edu)

-Prerequisites: Math 221, CMSC 341
+Prerequisites: Math 221, CMSC 313, CMSC 341

-Texts: Fundamentals of Computer Graphics, second edition, Peter Shirley, AK Peters, 2005.
+Texts: Fundamentals of Computer Graphics, third edition, Peter Shirley, AK Peters, 2009.
 Required.
-ISBN 1568812698.
+ISBN 1568814690.

-OpenGL Programming Guide (6th edition), Mason Woo, Jackie Neider, Tom Davis, and Dave Shreiner, Addison Wesley, 2007.
+OpenGL Programming Guide (any modern edition), Mason Woo, Jackie Neider, Tom Davis, and Dave Shreiner, Addison Wesley, 2007.
 Recommended.
 ISBN 0321481003.

 Description: Introduction to graphics systems, rasterization, clipping, transformations, modeling, viewing, hidden surface removal, illumination, and shading.
 Emphasis on realistic, 3D image synthesis.